D.M.A., Northwestern University;

-Staub came to ECU from Iowa State University, where he was Assistant Director of Bands.
-His responsibilities include assisting with the Cyclone Marching Band, directing the Concert Band and Women's Basketball Band, and teaching in the Department of Music.
+William Staub came to ECU from Iowa State University, where he was Assistant Director of Bands.
+His responsibilities included assisting with the Cyclone Marching Band, directing the Concert Band and Women's Basketball Band, and teaching in the Department of Music.

 Staub taught public school in Austin, Texas for a number of years at Grisham Middle School.
 While there, he co-conducted the Grisham Middle School Symphony Orchestra at their performance at the Texas Music Educators Association Convention.

 In 2010, he received an invitation to the second annual West Point Conducting Workshop where he conducted the West Point Band in concert on John Corigliano's Gazebo Dances.
 In 2007, Mr. Staub received an invitation to the Conductor's Guild first annual Frederick Fennell Memorial Conducting Workshop held at the Eastman School of Music in Rochester, New York.
-In 2011, he was inducted as an honorary member to the Iowa State University chapter of Tau Beta Sigma.
+Staub is a member of NCMEA, CBDNA and Pi Kappa Lambda and is an honorary member of Tau Beta Sigma and Kappa Kappa Psi.